 For many campers, the standard sleeping bag will be the primary camping bedding, but to minimize buying camping gear you can take regular bed items to the campground: sheets, blankets, pillows, comforters, and quilts.
 Learn how to add the finishing touch to your campground bed without buying any new gear.

 If you are sleeping outdoors you'll need a camping shelter, which is usually a camping tent.
 Tents today come in all shapes and sizes to meet a variety of camping needs and weather situations.
-There's more ways than a pitching a tent to get a shelter over your head.
-Here's how to put a roof over your campground bed.
+There are more ways than a pitching a tent to get a shelter over your head.
+Learn how to put a roof over your campground bed.

 - What Kind Of Tent?

 Tents come in all shapes, sizes, and varieties; from the high-tech models used by mountain climbers to the multi-room cabin tents made for fair weather family camping.
 Choose a tent for your style of camping.